wiard/punkbank/README.md

 ## Key Themes:

 - **Bitmaps as Valuable Land:** Explore how Bitmaps become coveted territories in the virtual world.
 Bitmaps, vast and empty, come to life as Parcels populate them, embodying tangible value on the expansive digital canvas.
-- **Parcels asSecure Ownership:** Parcels provide secure, transparent ownership by embedding real-world asset transactions within Bitcoin's Bitmaps.
+- **Parcels as Secure Ownership:** Parcels provide secure, transparent ownership by embedding real-world asset transactions within Bitcoin's Bitmaps.
 This ensures tamper-resistant records, reducing reliance on intermediaries for trustworthy, peer-to-peer transactions.

 # The very necessary Use Cases (in order to prove some VIABILITY one has to show One can) LOGICS...
 <img width="1178" alt="Drawing-417 sketchpad (2)" src="https://github.com/wiard/Umeko/assets/900114/614c3b00-58dd-4261-b11f-82f8966071f6">